DUNE/dune-justin/docs/security_model.md

 ## Credentials in justIN jobs

-When the [justIN job factory](agents.job_factory.md) submits generic jobs to the DUNE HTCondor pool, it creates a secret for that cluster of jobs as a string.
+When the [justIN job factory](agents.job_factory.md) submits wrapper jobs to the DUNE HTCondor pool, it creates a secret for that cluster of jobs as a string.
 This secret is passed to the job as a file and also stored in the justIN database for each job in the cluster.
-The generic jobs use the secrets to authenticate to the justIN allocator service, in the form of HMAC SHA256 hashes of the method, time and job ID to prevent replay attacks and reuse of unused hashes.
+The wrapper jobs use the secrets to authenticate to the justIN allocator service, in the form of HMAC SHA256 hashes of the method, time and job ID to prevent replay attacks and reuse of unused hashes.

-When the generic job starts it sends a `get_stage` request to the allocator to discover what stage within what request to work on.
+When the wrapper job starts it sends a `get_stage` request to the allocator to discover what stage within what request to work on.
 As part of this message, the job includes an X.509 certificate signing request which matches an RSA key it has created.
 The allocator signs the request with a VOMS proxy